nickgclearspaninc/TrussFree/README.md

 * .trs

 and other truss component files.
 If you have suggestions, questions, or thoughts of any kind.
 Jump in [the chatroom](https://tlk.io/truss-free) and say hi.
 Or you create an issue in [our issue tracker](https://bitbucket.org/buildfreely/truss-free/issues?status=new&status=open)

+We will be updating this readme with a detailed tutorial of how to get started soon